MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 If the information to extract is split between multiple pages with the same structure, you need to set the appropriate paging configuration.

 Pagers are web elements that allow you to navigate between multiple pages.
-To set a pager for the data extraction, right-click on the respective pager element and select **Set element as pager**.
+To set a pager for the data extraction, right-click the respective pager element and select **Set element as pager**.

 Additionally, you can manually specify a pager through the **Advanced settings** of the live web helper.